ainamti/Recipe-Analysis/README.md

 |  7 | 2000 meatloaf                        | 475785 |        29 |               2 |

 ### Visualizations
-One of the columns in recipe_interact that i analyzed was the protein column.
+One of the columns in recipe_interact that I analyzed was the protein column.
 I created a scatter plot to see the overall distribution of protein content of all the recipes given and saw that there were a number of recipes with a very high protein content.

 <iframe
   src="assets/protein_plot.html"